-• These services provide mental health treatment and skill-building for people who are living in licensed facilities that provide residential treatment services for people with a mental health condition.
+These services provide mental health treatment and skill-building for people who are living in licensed facilities that provide residential treatment services for people with mental illness.
 These services are available 24 hours a day, seven days a week.
 Medi-Cal does not cover the room and board cost to be in the facility that offers adult residential treatment services.